meleu/dg/src/site/notes/notes/TDD-Refactoring literature.md

 - my very first contact was with [[notes/ruby minitest\|ruby minitest]]
 - then I went to [[notes/learning/RSpec - udemy\|RSpec - udemy]]
-- and got some interesting insightes from upcase's [Fundamentals of TDD](https://thoughtbot.com/upcase/fundamentals-of-tdd).
+- and got some interesting insights from upcase's [Fundamentals of TDD](https://thoughtbot.com/upcase/fundamentals-of-tdd).

 ## must read